GabeScott/standard-works-vault/General Conference/2022 October - Building a Life Resistant to the Adversary.md

 # Building a Life Resistant to the Adversary

-*By Jorge F. Zeballos - Of the Seventy*
+By Elder Jorge F. Zeballos - *Of the Seventy*

 *Given in the October session of the 2022 General Conference*

+>*I pray that we may continue to build our lives following the plans and technical specifications of the divine design authored by our Heavenly Father.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2022/10/27zeballos?lang=eng)

 Over the years from this beautiful pulpit at the Conference Center, we have received magnificent counsel, inspiration, instruction, and revelation.
 On occasion, speakers have used comparisons associated with their areas of knowledge and experience to illustrate clearly and powerfully a principle of the gospel of Jesus Christ.

-In this way, for example, we have learned about airplanes and flights in which a tiny initial deviation can lead us to a place far from our original destination.1 Also in this way, we have learned from a comparison of the function of our physical heart with the powerful change of heart required to respond to the Lord’s invitation to follow Him.2
+In this way, for example, we have learned about airplanes and flights in which a tiny initial deviation can lead us to a place far from our original destination.[^1] Also in this way, we have learned from a comparison of the function of our physical heart with the powerful change of heart required to respond to the Lord’s invitation to follow Him.[^2]

 This time, I would like to humbly add a comparison inspired from an area in the field of my professional preparation.
 I am referring to the world of civil engineering.
 From the beginning of my university studies, I dreamed of the day when I would complete the requirements to be qualified to take the class that would teach me how to design buildings and other structures that could then be considered “anti-seismic.”